 In the heart of Africa, Rwanda is landlocked by its four neighboring countries: Uganda, Tanzania, Democratic Republic of the Congo, and Burundi.
-The capital city is Kigali, which is centrally located.
+The capital city, Kigali, is centrally located.
 While Rwanda's land mass is roughly the size of Massachusetts, Rwanda's population is among the densest in Africa at almost 12 million.
-Rwanda has four official languages: Kinyarwanda, French, English, and Swahili.
+Rwanda has four official languages: Kinyarwanda, English, French, and Swahili.

-Rwanda has faced complex challenges in its history.
-Prior to the 20th century, Rwanda was a unified nation under their king before being crippled by European colonization.
-Tension among Rwandans led to a series of violent events beginning in 1959, when Hutus killed over 20,000 Tutsis.
-While Rwanda regained its independence from colonial powers in 1962, violence and oppression continued after the Hutu majority took control over the government.
+who had originally populated Rwanda-that impacted Rwandan history in significant ways.
+Before Rwanda regained its independence from colonial powers in 1962, tension among Rwandans led to a series of violent events beginning in 1959, when Hutus killed more than 20,000 Tutsi people.
+Violence and oppression continued after the Hutu majority took control over the government.
 Thousands of Tutsis were displaced until the 1990s when the Rwandan government facilitated a genocide against Tutsis and Hutu moderates in 1994.
 Approximately one million people were killed in just three months before the Rwandan Patriotic Front captured Kigali and began restoring order.

 The military commander of the Rwandan Patriotic Front, Paul Kagame, continues to lead in rebuilding the nation as president of Rwanda.
 When the new constitution was passed in 2003, it required that 30% of parliamentary seats be filled by women.
 Rwanda currently models the greatest representation of women in parliament at 61%.
-Today, Rwanda's future is promising and bright due to its unified and humble leadership.
+Rwanda's future is promising and bright due to its unified leadership.
 Rwanda has one of the fastest growing economies in Africa with a real growth rate of 8.6% in 2018.
 Approximately 75% of the labor force works in the agricultural sector, and agriculture comprises nearly 31% of the GDP in Rwanda.

-Even though the people of Rwanda experienced horrific violence in the 20th century, they have provided the world with an example of resilience, grace, and continued healing.
+Even though the people of Rwanda experienced horrific atrocities in the 20th century, they have provided the world with an example of resilience, grace, and continued healing.
 Today, Rwanda is among the safest countries in Africa due to restored peace and security.
 Genocide memorials in Rwanda exist to remember the tragedy, honor the dead, and educate Rwandans and the world to help prevent future violence.

-While we believe it's important to know and understand the history of Rwanda, we ask that you exercise sensitivity by not discussing the Rwandan genocide with the student you sponsor.
+While we believe it's important to know and understand the history of Rwanda, we ask that you exercise sensitivity by not discussing the 1994 Genocide Against the Tutsi with the student you sponsor.